nguyendviet/mobile-notes/cloudformation/README.md

 Guide to deploy CloudFormation nested stack to create the full serverless mobile notes app that was described [here](../README.md).

+If you want to go deeper into the stacks, go [here](../docs/full-explanation.md).

 ## Step 1: Set up your template bucket
 After cloning this repository:
 - Create a bucket that will contain all the templates (`.json` files).
 Don't make this bucket public unless you want to share your templates.